 Setting up GavelGrow for family law firms.

 This playbook is for trial users at family law firms configuring GavelGrow for the first time.
-By the end you will have separate intake flows for divorce, custody, child support, and prenup matters; missed-call SMS recovery firing within 60 seconds; and referral-source attribution wired into every lead record.
-Most family law firms see a measurable lift in contact rate within the first 30 days.
+By the end of the 90-day cycle below you will have separate intake flows for divorce, custody, child support, and prenup matters; missed-call SMS recovery firing within 60 seconds; and referral-source attribution wired into every lead record.
+The goal is to close the gap between leads who arrive in distress and your attorneys — track your own contact rate before and after to measure the lift for your firm.

 Looking for the Family Law marketing pitch?
 See /solutions/family-law.